jxnu-liguobin/seckillPro/README.md

 # seckillPro
-a  support asynchronous seckill-pro implemented by Java and  Scala
+a  support asynchronous seckillPro implemented by Java and  Scala but don't hava any pages

 will use
 * scala